The basis problem for subspaces of monotonically normal compacta: Beyond separability and compactness

+Another line of research we intend to undertake is to find a characterization of those monotonically normal compacta that are premetric compacta of degree at most 2 (that is, compacta which are at most 2-to-1 continuous preimages of metric compacta).

-In our work, we inherently used the proximity between monotonically normal compacta and linearly ordered compacta.
-It is natural to ask whether it is consistent that there is a 3-element basis for the class of uncountable monotonically normal spaces.
-This makes sense, from the point of view of the conjecture itself, because monotone normality is a severe restriction in terms of separation axioms when compared with regularity.
-Testing the conjecture on this class will hopefully give some insight on possible approaches to the conjecture in its full generality.
+Finally, we end by asking whether it is consistent that there is a 3-element basis for the class of uncountable monotonically normal spaces.
+As monotone normality is by itself a severe restriction in terms of separation axioms when compared to regularity, this question fits in the natural approach of trying to prove weakenings of the basis conjecture for classes of spaces where conditions stronger than regularity hold (as in \cite{Gr2} and \cite{To3}).
+Before stating the question, we note that M.E.
+Rudin, answering a question of S. Purisch, constructed an example of a locally compact monotonically normal space which has no monotonically normal compactification \cite{Ru1}.